nf-core/website/markdown/events/2021/bytesize-9-json-schema.md

 [2:32](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=154) Last summer, we added the `nextflow_schema.json` file to the template, which is a description of all the pipeline parameters in a JSON schema format.

-[2:47](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=167) Here you see an excerpt of it, and this is the only thing you should actually of the JSON because we are of the opinion that you should never have to need to interact with these complex files.
+[2:47](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=167) Here you see an excerpt of it, and this is the only thing you should actually see of the JSON because we are of the opinion that you should never have to need to interact with these complex files.

 We have tools built around them, so you don’t ever have to touch them.